2023 Solar Incentives Guide for San Clemente, CA - Tax Credits & Rebates

 Next Steps for Installing Solar in San Clemente

-There are a variety of solar incentives: those offered by local utility companies, those offered by the California government and those offered by the federal government, to name a few.
-Solar energy use has grown tremendously in the last 15 years, partially thanks to these incentives.
-We suggest talking to your local San Clemente solar installer for more information about these incentives and to make sure that you're getting the largest number possible for your solar panels.
+You can qualify for solar incentives from the California government and the federal government, as well as from your local utility company.
+This increase in availability of solar initiatives in the past 15 years has helped greatly increase nationwide adoption of solar energy.
+We suggest talking to your local San Clemente solar installation expert for more information about these incentives and to make sure that you're getting the largest number possible for your solar system.

 EcoWatch's San Clemente, CA Solar Incentives FAQs